benharosh/berkeley_capstone/README.md

 **Author**<br>
 Ben Harosh

-#### Rationale
+### Rationale
 In the competitive landscape of the airline industry, customer satisfaction is a key for customer happiness and retention.
 Identifying features that can contribute to increasing customer satisfaction, can be crucial to airlines in terms of keeping existing customers, expanding customer base and increasing revenue as a consequence.

-#### Research Question
+### Research Question
 Find the factors that contribute to airline customer satisfaction and tailor their services accordingly to enhance the overall customer experience.

-#### Data Sources
+### Data Sources
 Kaggle data Source “Airline Customer Satisfaction”: https://www.kaggle.com/datasets/raminhuseyn/airline-customer-satisfaction/data

-#### Data Description
+### Data Description

 The dataset comprises 129,880 records, with a small number (~300) of missing values.
-It includes 21 features, encompassing the target variable satisfaction.
+It includes 21 features, encompassing the target variable `satisfaction``.
 Seven features were collected by the airline, such as customer age, flight distance, arrival and departure delays (numerical), as well as customer type, type of travel, and class of travel (categorical features).
 The remaining 13 features consist of customer survey data, covering in-flight and pre-flight services, features on the plane, and ground services.
 Additionally, there are customer survey features that were collected regarding the booking process.

 Feature list: